Convent of Santa Clara of Assisi

 1996 World Monuments Watch

-The Convent of Santa Clara of Assisi in Old Havana was the first to be built in the city in 1638-1643 and except for a brief period as a hospital during the British occupation in 1762, the building served continuously as a convent through 1921.
-After the government bought the complex in 1923, it was used as government offices and storage facilities.
-The Convent of Santa Clara was included on the 1996 World Monuments Watch to catalyze an effort to conserve the whole of historic Havana, which at the time was in dire need of conservation.
-The first and second cloisters were last restored in the early 1990s as the headquarters of the Centro Nacional de Conservación, Restauración y Museología (CENCREM), but the complex has remained abandoned since 2012 when the center was dissolved and is in need of urgent interventions to prevent further collapses.
-Santa Clara is located in a dilapidated sector of Old Havana, but adjacent to a revitalized area.
+The Convent of Santa Clara was included on the 1996 World Monuments Watch to catalyze an effort to conserve the whole of historic Havana, which at the time was in dire need of intervention.
+The first and second cloisters were last restored in the early 1990s and converted into the headquarters of the Centro Nacional de Conservación, Restauración y Museología (CENCREM).
+But the complex was abandoned in 2012, when the center was dissolved and the building deteriorated quickly.
+Santa Clara is located in a dilapidated sector of Old Havana, but it is adjacent to a revitalized district.
 Its restoration and re-use would continue to serve as a catalyst for further investment in the area.

 Join us in safeguarding significant places.